neverRare/stick-docs/features.md

 def stuff() {...}
 ```

-This is a cheaty way of providing forward compatibility for language design.
+This is a cheat of providing forward compatibility for language design.

 ## Case-convention insensitive